rmm5t/yarg/README.markdown

 generators to fit your personality or common scaffolding.
 In other words, it allows you to bootstrap new projects without the typical mundane setup.

+**While I still have a fondness for the approach taken here, I've abandoned this project (for now).
+My original need for this project was mostly fulfilled when [Rails Templates](http://m.onkey.org/2008/12/4/rails-templates) were introduced in Rails 2.3.  _When you can't beat 'em, join 'em._**

 **Yarg is still in its infancy.
 It currently works for rails generation, but use it at your own risk.**

 ## Usage